razerofficial/ClickTeamFusion_ChromaSDK/README.md

 * `Stop Animation` - Stop playing a `Chroma` animation if it was playing.

 * `Play Composite` - Play a set of `Chroma` animations.
 The device set includes ChromaLink, Headset, Keyboard, Keypad, Mouse, and Mousepad.

+* `Load Animation` - Load `Chroma` effects in memory for playback.
+This is called automatically by `Play Animation` and `Play Composite`.

+* `Unload Animation` - Unload the `Chroma` effects from memory.
+Call this after an animation has played if color changes are made.

 * `Close Animation` - Close a `Chroma` animation.
 This is useful to reload an animation from disk.
 This is used for dynamic animations to reset after color changes are made.